 Now that you have a better understanding of some common issues and how to troubleshoot them, let’s explore what the future holds for aquaponics.
 Automation technology is becoming more accessible in this field every day.

-This means less manual labor is needed when it comes to monitoring systems, adjusting pH levels, and many other tasks that usually require human intervention.
+This means less manual labor for monitoring the systems, adjusting pH levels, and many other tasks that usually require human intervention.
 As such, aquaponic growers can now devote their time to more productive endeavors like harvesting crops or refining their sustainable practices.

 This automation technology helps reduce costs associated with maintaining an aquaponics system while increasing efficiency.
 In addition, new innovations are helping people create smaller systems that produce higher yields than ever before.